LYSARC in a nutshell

 - The LYSARC mode of operation is based on operational resources spread across two main centres: Clinical Operations and Platforms.
 These operational teams are supported by other departments (administrative, finance, human resources, legal, IT).
 A Quality Assurance department completes the central structure.

-- The management is ensured by the chairman, Pr Gilles Salles, and the Director General, Pr Pascal Bibault.
+- The management is ensured by the chairman, Pr Franck Morschhauser, and the Director General, Pr Pascal Bibault.
 The LYSARC has an Administrative Board consisting of doctors with lymphoma expertise (clinicians, pathologists, biologists) who are internationally-renowned for their research and scientific publications on this cancer.

 - The LYSARC is a multi-site structure, with staff located in France and in Belgium, as close as possible to the research teams.
 The main sites are the Lyon-Sud hospital centre (Pierre-Bénite, France), the Saint-Louis teaching hospital (Paris, France), the Henri Mondor teaching hospital (Créteil, France) and the Mont-Godinne teaching hospital (Yvoir, Belgium).